 Tips to ensure a great tutoring experience for your primary school child

 Now that you’ve got your tutor sorted, it’s important to check in regularly and make the most of it!

 Here are four tips to help you keep a close eye on your child’s tutoring journey.

-Have you helped your child prepare for their tutoring sessions?
+Have you helped your child prepare for their primary school tutoring sessions?

 Most of what happens in a tutoring session will be up to the tutor and the child.
 But there are certain things you can do to help your child be ready to take on their lessons.